GTekSD/RGX/README.md

 - text: The string you want to add to the beginning of each line.

-## 📝 To removes the every line containing "YOUR_TEXT" a text
+## 📝 To removes the every line containing "YOUR_TEXT"

 **Find what:**
 ```